What was Ratan Tata's net worth?

 Retirement and Legacy

-Ratan Tata retired from his role as chairman of Tata Sons in 2012, but remains active in several business ventures and philanthropic organizations.
+Ratan Tata retired from his role as chairman of Tata Sons in 2012, but remained active in several business ventures and philanthropic organizations for the rest of his life.
 His legacy as a leader and innovator in Indian business and industry is widely recognized, and he is viewed as a role model for future generations of entrepreneurs and business leaders.